Why is it that so many people shy away from investing in Bitcoin and everything that it is associated with?

 When you say the word Bitcoin, many will simply turn a deaf ear and a blind eye, or even run away and don’t want to be friends with you anymore.

-… they may have their own good reasons for that, or is there perhaps something they don’t fully understand?
+… they may have their own good reasons for that, or maybe there is perhaps something they don’t fully understand about Bitcoin as such or how a Bitcoin investment strategy may benefit them.

 Bitcoin is a digital, virtual cryptocurrency.
 It is not a government regulated currency and it does not have a geographical base for a government to get their grips on it.
 Many dishonest and suspicious traders misuse Bitcoin to further their unscrupulous agenda and this is mostly what caused people to be wary of Bitcoin.